 Gender, Class, and Food

-Dr. Amy Trubek (Dept. of Nutrition and Food Science), Dr. Felicia Kornbluh (Gender, Sexuality, and Women's Studies Program), and Dr. Teresa Mares (Dept. of Anthropology) are bringing together reserachers who address social issues in the food system, including gender and social class.
+Dr. Amy Trubek (Dept. of Nutrition and Food Science), Dr. Felicia Kornbluh (Gender, Sexuality, and Women's Studies Program), and Dr. Teresa Mares (Dept. of Anthropology) are bringing together researchers who address social issues in the food system, including gender and social class.
 Learn more about their work.

 A Penny an Ounce for Health